Updated: March 2025

-Changes in employee engagement and motivation can be key indicators that they’re experiencing employee burnout.
-It’s important to recognize the signs of employee burnout early to prevent long-term impacts on the employee’s well-being and your entire organization.
+Shifts in employee engagement and motivation can be key indicators that members of your team could be experiencing employee burnout.
+Because of this, it’s important to recognize the signs of employee burnout early to prevent long-term impacts on the employee’s well-being and, potentially, the entirety of your organization.

 What is employee burnout?

-Employee burnout, sometimes called workplace burnout, was classified as an “occupational phenomenon” by the World Health Organization (WHO) in 2019.
-It’s defined as a syndrome resulting from chronic workplace or work-related stress that has not been successfully managed.
+Employee burnout, also referred to as ‘workplace burnout,’ was classified as an “occupational phenomenon” by the World Health Organization (WHO) in 2019.
+The organization defined it as a syndrome resulting from chronic workplace or work-related stress that has not been successfully managed.

-Employee burnout can happen in any industry.
-According to the WHO, managers can spot the early signs of employee burnout by looking for:
+Employee burnout can happen within any industry or organization.
+According to the WHO, the following are early signs of the phenomenon for managers to look out for.

-- Chronic fatigue or depleted energy levels compared to normal
+- Chronic fatigue or depleted energy levels that seem abnormal

 - Reduced performance/professional efficacy.